 All Bearcat Buddies must attend training before they begin tutoring.
 Most tutors will also recieve additional information, on-site orientation, and training during their first tutoring session.
 All tutors are required to complete general training requirements and may also be required to attend a team training session led by their Lead Tutor.

-Every tutor must complete a background check prior to tutoring.
-Every tutor must complete a volunteer agreement each semester.
+Every tutor must complete a background check and volunteer agreement prior to tutoring.
 Volunteer agreements are completed during the registration process.
 For reference, active and perspective tutors can view a copy of the volunteer agreement here: Bearcat Buddies Agreement

-All tutors are required to complete a local background check this semester.
-Background check forms will be distributed to all tutors.
-If you have previously completed a background check that is valid through the remainder of the Fall Semester, you may be excused from completing a background check.
+All tutors are required to complete a local background check.
+Background check forms will be distributed to all tutors in person or via email.
+If you have previously completed a background check that is valid through the remainder of the semester during which you are tutoring, you may be excused from completing a background check.

-The CCE will track service hours throughout the semester via volunteer.uc.edu.
+If you are tutoring at a school where transportation is provided, the CCE will track service hours throughout the semester via volunteer.uc.edu.
 Program staff will award your hours throughout the semester, there is no need to submit your own hours for Bearcat Buddies weekly tutoring sessions.
-These hours will be submitted electronically to the Scholarship and New Student Financial Aid Center and Ethnic Programs and Services offices.
+If you are tutoring at a school where you are responsible for your own transportation, the school liaison is responsible for approving your hours.
+These hours will be submitted electronically to the Scholarship and Student Financial Aid Center and Ethnic Programs and Services offices.
 Students with the Cincinnatus, Darwin T. Turner, UC Global, and Outreach scholarships will have their hours reported on their behalf.
 Students with other scholarships and course requirements should contact BearcatBuddies@uc.edu to make arrangements for any other reporting verification they may need.

 Please note that should any of the items in the Bearcat Buddies Volunteer Agreement and Expectations policy document be violated, the CCE will not award community service hours.
 Appeals to the implementation of this policy will be considered on a case by case basis by the program support staff.